evans-kithinji/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. A to Z. Replace all characters A and c from input to Z and e respectively
 20. Without C, you would live in hiago. removes all letters c and C from input
 21. esreveR. reverse its input
+22. DJ Cut Killer. displays all users and their home directories, sorted by users